How To Prepare For The Autumn Equinox

 Out With The Heat and In With The Cosy

-There’s nothing like an Autumnal rustic touch like one of these handwoven rattan wicker baskets.
+There’s nothing like an Autumnal rustic touch like one of our handwoven wicker baskets.
 Our job here at The Basket Company is simply to create a serene lifestyle where relaxing becomes a priority and de-cluttering doesn’t, so forget rummaging around in cupboards and why not store your blankets and cushions in one of these next to the log fire?

 Not to mention they’ll be easy to grab for those snug, hot chocolate moments and you’ll just look too comfy to be disturbed!

 Autumnal rainy days are made for crafting.
 Take a little time out for yourself, clear the living room floor and set up a workshop where you can immerse yourself in creativity and finish off that scrapbook you’ve been meaning to do for ages.
 Get the children off of their digital devices and into good, old fashioned colouring books or sticker books for perfect quality time together, whilst that pitter patter of the rain falls on the window behind you.
 When you’ve finished, keep all your crafty bits and pieces nicely organised so you can easily pick up from where you left off!